bryceandy/PHPUnit-code-katas/README.md

 ## 1. Binary Gap

-A binary gap within a positive integer N is any maximal sequence of consecutive zeros that is surrounded by ones at both ends in the binary representation of N.
+A binary gap for a positive integer N is the maximum sequence of consecutive zeros that is surrounded by ones at both ends in the binary representation of N.

 For example:
 The number 9 has binary representation 1001 and contains a binary gap of length 2.

-The number 529 has binary representation 1000010001 and contains two binary gaps: one of length 4 and one of length 3.
+The number 529 has binary representation 1000010001 and contains a binary gap of 4

 The number 20 has binary representation 10100 and contains one binary gap of length 1.